Common vampire bat: Feeding

 The common vampire bat feeds primarily on mammalian blood, particularly that of livestock such as cattle and horses.
 Vampire bats feed on wild prey like the tapir, but seem to prefer domesticated animals, and favor horses over cattle when given the choice.
-Female animals, particularly those in estrus, are more often targeted than males.
-This could be because of the hormones.

 Vampire bats hunt at night, using echolocation and olfaction to track down prey.
 They feed in a distance of 5 to 8 km from their roosts.
 When a bat selects a target, it lands on it, or jumps up onto it from the ground, usually targeting the rump, flank, or neck of its prey; heat sensors in the nose help it to detect blood vessels near the surface of the skin.
 It pierces the animal's skin with its teeth, biting away a small flap, and laps up the blood with its tongue, which has lateral grooves adapted to this purpose.
 The blood is kept from clotting by an anticoagulant in the saliva.

 They are protective of their host and will fend off other bats while feeding.
 It is uncommon for two or more bats to feed on the same host, with the exception of mothers and their offspring.